jeswid/DSA4264_toxic-comment-analysis/technical-report.md

 *Jupyter Notebook:* `Get_Manual_Labelling_Data.ipynb`

-*Dataset:* `Reddit-Threads_2022-2023.csv` and `cleaned_data_2223.csv`
+*Dataset(before):* `Reddit-Threads_2022-2023.csv` and `cleaned_data_2223.csv`

+*Dataset(after):* `manual_label_sample.xlsx`

 Random sampling stratified by subreddit threads is performed on the cleaned `Reddit-Threads_2022-2023.csv`.
 Proportion of comments for each subreddit thread is calculated and used for determining the number of comments to be included in the manual sample, with rSingaporeRaw accounting for approximately 18% of total comments, 2% for rSingaporeHappening, and 80% for rSingapore.
 This ensures that the sampled data reflects the proportion of each subReddit thread in the whole dataset adequately.
+Note that due to minor discrepency in data cleaning in the earlier stage of the project, the `manual_label_sample.xlsx` may not be reproduced by the current `cleaned_data_2223.csv`.

 ### 4.4 Experimental Models